 If you’ve ever seen photos of Patagonia, chances are Mount Fitz Roy has popped up.
 This peak has become an icon of natural beauty and people come from all around the world to see it.
-We arrived to El Chaltén early on a cold winter morning and immediately headed out to begin our hike to this magnificent beauty.
+We arrived to El Chaltén early on a cold winter morning and immediately headed out to begin our hike to this magnificent spot.

 There are multiple trails through Los Glaciares National Park that will offer a view of Fitz Roy and its surrounding peaks.
-This post will provide details on reaching the famous viewpoint at Laguna de Los Tres via the Sendero al Fitz Roy.
+This post will provide details on reaching the famous viewpoint at Laguna de Los Tres via Sendero al Fitz Roy.

 Getting to the Sendero al Fitz Roy Trailhead